jdallien/cookie_extractor/README.md

 cookie_extractor
 ----------------

-Extract cookies from Firefox sqlite cookie store (eventually Chrome also) into a wget-compatible cookies.txt file.
+Extract cookies from Firefox, Chrome or Chromium sqlite cookie stores into a wget-compatible cookies.txt file.

 ### Install ###